dataviscourse2024/group-project-johnlingmoneycancer/README.md

     - `LeadingCancerMortality-RACE.csv`
     - `LeadingCancerMortality-SEX.csv`
     - `LeadingCancerMortality-YEAR.csv`
+- **State Data**;
+    - `State-LeadingCancerIncidence-ALLCANCERS.csv`
+    - `State-LeadingCancerIncidence-BYCANCER.csv`
+    - `State-LeadingCancerMortality-ALLCANCERS.csv`
+    - `State-LeadingCancerMortality-BYCANCER.csv`
+- **State Data - Adjusted Rates**;
+    - `States-Incidence-AgeAdjustedRates-ALLCANCERS.csv`
+    - `States-Incidence-AgeAdjustedRates-BYCANCER.csv`
+    - `States-Mortality-AgeAdjustedRates-ALLCANCERS.csv`
+    - `States-Mortality-AgeAdjustedRates-BYCANCER.csv`

 These datasets provide comprehensive details on cancer trends, filtered by attributes such as age, race, and gender.
+The adjusted ages are crucial for standardizing our data and ensuring it is proportional given the low rates of cancer in these younger age groups.

 ---